lucashertzog/sdgs_api/docs/index.md

 ## Context

-Ocean accounting provides comprehensive indicators of mainstream ocean contributions to society, and the SDG indicators could be a starting point for highlighting gaps.
+Ocean accounting provides comprehensive indicators of mainstream ocean contributions to society, and the SDG indicators can be used as a starting point for highlighting gaps.

 -   Identify which indicators are available in the context of the country.